Dance to Health

 Innovation Phase Kick-off

-- After securing £2.1million in funding, Dance to Health phase 1 is rolled out in several areas around the UK.
+- After an initial £350,000 pilot, Aesop secures £2.1million in funding for an innovation phase roll-out around the UK.
 Sheffield Hallam University tracks its progress.

 - Aesop organises the second of its large-scale conferences on arts for a social purpose, the first of which had Culture Secretary Jeremy Hunt among its speakers.